-ChildSavers Immediate Response team is available 24/7, 365 days per year to respond to children ages 2 -17 experiencing immediate trauma and/or a mental health crisis.
+ChildSavers Immediate Response team is available 24/7, 365 days per year to respond to children ages 2 -17 experiencing immediate trauma.
 We can offer support over the phone or meet you on scene within 30 miles of our Richmond office.

 How Does Immediate Response Work?

 ChildSavers‘ Immediate Response therapists are available 24/7, 365 days/year to respond to real-time trauma impacting children in greater Richmond.
 Our team can meet you and your child on-scene within greater Richmond, and may respond within 30 minutes of a call.
-A therapist may be dispatched on scene for qualifying circumstances.
+A therapist may be dispatched on-scene for qualifying circumstances.

 🔔 Child experiences immediate traumatic event in greater Richmond, VA

 📞 Call 804-305-2420 (if the child is not bleeding or injured) to connect with a trauma-informed therapist*